-The four-year, fully-accredited residency program within the Department of Pathology at Northwestern University Feinberg School of Medicine provides doctors with the environment and skills to excel in clinical service, research, and leadership roles.
+The three- or four-year, fully-accredited residency program within the Department of Pathology at Northwestern University Feinberg School of Medicine provides doctors with the environment and skills to excel in clinical service, research, and leadership roles.

 Find details on our residency via the links below.

 Learn about the goals of the residency program

 Our current chief residents share their perspectives on the program and the city